8.1 Lean Theory in the Cost Accounting Context

 This puts a lot of pressure on a lean firm to be fast.
 This is one reason why the theory of constraints often goes hand in hand with lean enterprise.

 This is similar to how water flow through a series of pipes is constrained by the narrowest pipe in the series.
 (Or, as a corollary, you do not need to collapse an entire hose if you want to stop water flowing through it.
-You can just kink one part of the hose and water flow stops at that bottleneck.)
-Firms adopting a theory of constraints mindset identify, elevate, and optimize the bottleneck to make overall production as time-efficient as possible.
+You can just kink one part of the hose and water flow slows or stops at that bottleneck.)
+Firms adopting a theory of constraints mindset identify, elevate, and optimize the constraint to make overall production as time-efficient as possible.

-Throughput Accounting: A system for accounting in which for only raw materials are considered variable costs or product costs.
+Throughput Accounting: A system for accounting in which only raw materials are considered variable costs or product costs.

 If the firm adheres to throughput accounting, the value of raw materials is the only cost that is backflushed into inventory accounts (RIP and finished goods).
 All labor and overhead are expensed in the period as operating expenses rather than through cost of goods sold.